Yoga studios business & revenue model

-“I’ve spent two years experimenting with advertising and I’ve found it works well if you are selling yoga vacations or teacher training, but for filling classes, word of mouth is the far superior method,” says James Burkhart, sole instructor and owner of Soma Yoga.
+“I’ve spent two years experimenting with advertising and I’ve found it works well if you are selling yoga vacations or teacher training, but for filling classes, word of mouth is the far superior method,” says James Burkhart, sole instructor and owner of Soma Yoga (now closed).

 How then do new or struggling studios encourage word of mouth?
 By giving their current clients the best yoga experience, atmosphere and customer service they can.
 Taking good care of current clients, focusing on good teaching and community building will inevitably lead to a buzz of word of mouth advertising, say studio owners.